sakoki/Genomic-Lab/Assignment_5_Sasagawa.Koki-master/Assignment_5_1_template.md

 __b__ Go to A01:15,660,359-15,665,048 (you can cut and paste this into the viewer and press “Go”.
 For each of the the three genes in this region: does the annotation (in blue) appear to be correct or incorrect?
 If incorrect, describe what is wrong

-> The annotation in blue appear to be correct as the reads are aligning to the anotated region.
+> The annotation in blue appear to be correct as the reads are aligning to the annotated region.
 However, there are reads that align outside the annotated region.
 Perhaps these are isoforms (exons) the reference annotated genome did not contain, or annotation errors in the reference genome.

 *GMT* -0.5 which genes were better than others in annotation?